-The Secret of Conversion Rate for Hotels
+The Secret of Hotel Conversion Rate Optimisation

 One of the main objectives of your digital marketing team is to increase the number of website visitors.
 You constantly invest and work on Google ads, social media marketing, SEO, and paid online ads to improve your hotel’s online visibility and to encourage more people to visit your brand website.

 However, increasing website traffic is not enough if that traffic doesn’t convert into bookings.
 Your goal is to increase the number of direct bookings on your brand website, instead of losing these bookers to the OTAs.